-In your New Student On-Campus Housing application, students are asked to provide emergency contact information, housing and/or Living Learning Community Preferences.
+In your New Student On-Campus Housing application, students are asked to provide emergency contact information and housing preferences.
 Once your On-Campus Housing application is complete, if interested, you will then be able to search for a roommate based on name or living preferences.
 We encourage students to use the ZeeMee social app to search for roommates.
 Please note, if you do not request a roommate, you will be paired with an individual using the information supplied on your On-Campus Housing Application.

 Students will only be able to search for and request a roommate after that person has also completed the On-Campus Housing Application.
 By completing the On-Campus Housing Application you create a profile with your housing preference information allowing you to be searched by other students.
-If you cannot find your desired roommate, then they need to complete the On-Campus Housing Application and will do so at their FOCUS session.
+If you cannot find your desired roommate, then they need to complete the On-Campus Housing Application.

 Mutual requests for specific roommates are honored when possible.
 Otherwise, roommates are paired using the information supplied on your On-Campus Housing Application.

 - Students who deposit by Friday, April 14 are able to request and confirm roommates until 5pm Monday, May 29 when the priority housing application closes.

 - Students who deposit AFTER Friday, April 14 and complete their housing application prior to 5pm Monday, May 29 are able to request and confirm roommates until 5pm Monday, May 29 when the priority housing application closes.